Dissociative identity disorder: In popular culture

 In the USA Network television production Mr. Robot, the protagonist Elliot Alderson was created using anecdotal experiences of DID of the show's creator's friends.
 Sam Esmail said he consulted with a psychologist who "concretized" the character's mental health conditions, especially his plurality.

-In M. Night Shyamalan's Unbreakable superhero film series (specifically the films, Split and Glass), one character is diagnosed with DID, and that some of the personalities have super-human powers.
-Some advocates believe that the films are a negative portrayal.
+In M. Night Shyamalan's Unbreakable superhero film series (specifically, the films Split and Glass), Kevin Wendell Crumb is diagnosed with DID, and that some of the personalities have super-human powers.
+Experts and advocates say the films are a negative portrayal of DID, and the films promote the stigmatization of the disorder.